mgolden/kdecsms/README.md

 * The package should include an install that puts it in the command menu
 * It shouldn't really invoke kdeconnect-cli via a shell when a direct fork-exec would do.
 * The logo sucks.
+* It seems that pyqt doesn't use the system theme.

 ## Author